 Prague is composed of 22 administrative districts, although historically it was divided into 10 districts, which are still used when referring to cadastral areas within the city.
 These districts stretch across seven hills, centered on the broad Vltava River (known as the Moldau in German).
 Each district's boundaries are printed on city maps, and Praguers will refer to them when giving directions.

-Twelve bridges cross the Vltava River.
+Seventeen bridges cross the Vltava River.
 Karluv Most, the oldest and most spectacular bridge, is known by visitors and natives alike as the Charles Bridge.
-It connects the Lesser Town's quaint streets with the Old and New Towns' and is for pedestrians only.
+It connects the Lesser Town's quaint streets with those of the Old and New Towns and is for pedestrians only.

 All addresses in this report include the district number in parentheses.